-After you have created your care and support plan you will have a financial assessment.
+When you have created your care and support plan you will have a financial assessment.
 This is the final part of the assessment process.
-However, if you are a carer and help to look after others unpaid, your are not subject to a financial assessment.

-If we are not able to pay for the whole cost of your care, we are required to carry out a financial assessment on all customers to find out whether they have to pay some money towards their support.
+If you are not able to pay for the full cost of your care, we will need to carry out a financial assessment with you to find out whether you will have to pay some money towards your support.

-You can complete our financial assessment form to see how much you may need to contribute.
-It may take up to 40 minutes to complete the form.
+You can complete our financial assessment form on the link below to see how much you may need to contribute.
+The form can take up to 40 minutes to complete.

 What does a financial assessment involve?

-We will ask you to provide us with information about your income, capital and in some cases certain expenses that you may have so that we can calculate how much you are able to pay towards your care.
+We will ask you for information about your income, capital and in some cases certain expenses that you may have so that we can calculate how much you are able to pay towards your care.

-If you need to fund residential care, the value of your property may also be taken into account.
+If you need to pay for residential care, the value of your property may also be taken into account.

-As part of this financial assessment, we will take into account capital that you own such as savings with a bank or building society:
+As part of this financial assessment, we will take into account capital that you own such as savings with a bank or building society, as follows:

 |Below £14,250||We will not take these savings into account in the assessment|